awohletz/AriNote-Releases/README.md

-# AriNote-Releases
+# AriNote
-This repo is used to host and track releases for AriNote
+AriNote is like Notepad plus markdown and hyperlinks.
+It's a piece of software for desktop computers.